-Study Spaces (x1406).
-The library's 25 study rooms for group work are highly popular.
-All are equipped with computers, and many have wall monitors to display DVDs, PowerPoint presentations, etc. The library also has a 24-hour area that students can access with their MAVcard after hours, and is equipped with PCs, Macs, and a printer and scanner.
+Study Spaces: The library's 25 technology equipped study rooms for student's group work are highly popular.
+The library also has a 24-hour area that students can access with their MAVcard after hours, and is equipped with PCs, Macs, and a printer.

-Dining Options.
-The library has a café offering coffee and food items, plus two additional cuisine options for lunch and dinner.
+Dining Options: The library has a café offering coffee and food items, plus two additional cuisine options for lunch and dinner.